bean-mhm/Saffron/README.md

 # Contribution

-If you want to improve Saffron by adding new features and nodes, definitely feel free to make a pull request!
+If you want to improve Saffron by adding new features or fixing the existing ones, definitely feel free to make a pull request!
 This is open-source after all.

 # Donations